 Miami-Cass REMC is a member-owned electric cooperative headquartered in Peru, Indiana.
 As a cooperative, Miami-Cass REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
-Electric Consumer, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
-Electric Consumer is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.
+Indiana Connection, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
+Indiana Connection is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

 The melting snow means that spring is arriving – and so is your local electric cooperative’s annual meeting!
 Co-ops start hosting their annual meetings in the spring, which is a great time for you to get it on your calendar and plan to attend!
 As a member of your local electric cooperative, you are also… Continue reading.